Samuel-2552/Vaccination-Booking/README.md

    - Retrieve the selected vaccination center and date from the request.
    - Check if the slot capacity for the selected date is available and update the Slot table accordingly.
    - Display a success message or an error message to the user.
-5. Implement the logout functionality
+5. Implement the logout functionality.

-.
    - Define a function in `app.py` to handle the logout route.
    - Clear the user's session data and redirect them to the login page.